brucesailes/dad-jokes/README.md

 - Custom-built API to fetch and display a variety of dad jokes.
 - Interactive button to request new jokes.
-- Laughter audio playback with each joke for an enhanced experience.
 - Responsive design for a great experience on various devices.

 ## Technologies Used